UnitVectorY-Labs/YAMLtecture/docs/MERMAID.md

 ### Link Styles

 The `linkStyles` attribute is used to define the Mermaid styles that will be applied to the rendered links.
-The selection of which links to apply uses the same syntax as a query.
+The selection of which links to style uses the same syntax as a query.
 Multiple styles can be applied to the same link but this behavior is non-deterministic and therefore should be avoided.
 There are multiple attributes that can be set for a link style which each match the attributes that can be set in Mermaid for the class definition.

 - `stroke` - The color of the link in RGB hex format.
 - `stroke-width` - The thickness of the line between nodes in pixels.